-• Internet Access Policy.
+Internet Access Policy.
 Multiple Filters can be saved as Internet Access Policies.
 When you wish to edit one, select the number of the Policy from the drop-down menu.
-The tab will change to reflect the settings of this changes, or click the Cancel Changes button to undo your changes.
+The tab will change to reflect the settings of this Policy.

-Policy.
 If you wish to delete this Policy, click the Delete button.
 To see a summary of all Policies, click the Summary button.

-The summaries are listed on this screen, shown in Figure 6-23, with their name and settings.
+The summaries are listed on this screen, shown in Figure 7-23, with their name and settings.
 To return to the Filters tab, click the Close button.

-• Enter Policy Name.
+Enter Policy Name.
 Policies are created from the fields presented here.